Marcello-Sega/pytim/docs/source/quick.rst

 ----------------

-If one is not directly interested in interfacial atoms, but in the location of the instantaneous, continuous surface, it is possible to use the method of Willard and Chandler.
+If one is not directly interested in interfacial atoms, but in the location of the instantaneous, continuous surface, it is possible to use the method of :class:`Willard and Chandler <pytim.willard_chandler.WillardChandler>`.
 Options for the output are the `wavefront` :py:obj:`obj`, :py:obj:`cube` and :py:obj:`vtk` formats, the last two being able to carry also the information about the atomic positions, besides the surface.
 The formats can be read by Paraview_.

 .. code-block:: python